omarrb76/omarrb76/README.md

 - 👋 Hi, I’m @omarrb76
 - 👀 I’m interested in fullstack web development using JavaScript
 - 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on anything fo the moment
+- 💞️ I’m looking to collaborate on anything for the moment
 - 📫 How to reach me: omarshark23@gmail.com

 <!---